gkopacz/CyberSec-HomeLab/Day03-AD-Setup-and-Domain-Join/README.md

 These accounts will later help me validate **domain joins**, **authentication flows**, **GPO enforcement**, and even simulate attacks or detection rules.

-Why Create Dummy Users?
+Why Create Dummy Users❓

 In enterprise environments, user accounts form the core of identity-based security.
 Even in a lab, having realistic users allows me to test authentication logging, group policies, privilege escalation paths, and more.

-Why Not Use Default Containers?
+Why Not Use Default Containers❓

 By default, Active Directory provides built-in **containers** like `Users` and `Computers`.
 However, these aren’t actual OUs and **don’t support GPO linking or delegation**.